-We examine the effect on labor market outcomes to understand the mechanism behind the significant impact on food insecurity.
-We find substantial decreases in paid work during the lockdowns and decreases in different types of income, such as wage income, agricultural income, non-farm business income, and income from assets owned.
-However, agricultural households fared significantly better in continuing work during and after the first lockdown than non-agricultural households.
-Thus, the food security of agricultural households were significantly better as well.
-Additionally, households were attempting to cope with the lockdown by switching to agricultural work: we observe a significant increase in the likelihood of doing agricultural work during and the months after the first lockdown.
-However, that difference dissipates by the time of the second lockdown, which suggests that the shift to agriculture was a temporary shift following the first lockdown.
+To understand the mechanisms behind the significant impact on food insecurity, we examine the effect on labor market outcomes and find substantial decreases in paid work during the lockdowns and decreases across all income types, such as wage income, agricultural income, non-farm business income, and income from assets owned.
+However, agricultural households were significantly more likely to continue work during and after the first lockdown than non-agricultural households and, thus, were less affected.

+Furthermore, households attempted to cope with the lockdown by switching to agricultural work, as shown by a significant increase in the likelihood of working in agriculture during and the months after the first lockdown.
+However, that increase dissipated by the second lockdown, likely because the concurrent drought made agriculture less attractive as a coping mechanism during the second lockdown.

-We investigate other mechanisms households could use to cope with the effects of the lockdowns.
-We find that transfers from traditional sources of assistance, such as remittance from abroad, assistance from family members within the country, assistance from non-family individuals, and assistance from development organizations, decreased during the lockdowns.
-This suggests that the worldwide macroeconomic shock from Covid-19 affected everyone’s income and ability to send assistance.
-The lack of assistance may explain lockdowns’ substantial effect on food insecurity.
-Finally, we find evidence of migration after the lockdowns as there was a net increase in the number of members in households, which may suggest that lockdowns forced individuals living elsewhere to join/rejoin the household.
+Traditional sources of assistance, such as remittance from abroad or assistance from family members within the country, non-family individuals, and development organizations, all decreased during the lockdowns.
+This suggests that the worldwide macroeconomic shock from Covid-19 affected everyone’s income and ability to transfer resources to needy relatives or friends.
+This failure of the standard coping mechanisms likely is a significant factor in explaining lockdowns’ substantial effect on food insecurity.
+Finally, we find evidence of a net increase in household members, suggesting that lockdowns forced individuals living elsewhere to join/rejoin the household.

 2. Lockdown Context

 On March 18, 2020, the Ugandan government started imposing restrictions, including travel restrictions and cancellation of public gatherings, such as religious services, weddings, and music events (Uganda Bureau of Statistics, 2022).
-Total lockdowns were imposed on March 30 with a nationwide curfew from 7 pm to 6:30 am, banning of public transportations, strict regulations on the movement of vehicles, and closure of all non-essential businesses, which extended till the end of May (Alfonsi et al., 2021; Margini et al., 2020).
+A total lockdown was imposed on March 30 with a nationwide curfew from 7 pm to 6:30 am, banning of public transportation, strict regulations on the movement of vehicles, and closure of all non-essential businesses, which extended till the end of May (Alfonsi et al., 2021; Margini et al., 2020).

 Lockdowns were eased at the beginning of June 2020 with the resumption of public transportation and the opening of businesses (Guloba et al., 2021; Monitor, 2020; Schwartz et al., 2021; Wagner et al., 2022).
 Most small and medium businesses were back open by July-August 2020 (Alfonsi et al., 2021).
-International travel restrictions remained until the end of September, when land borders reopened, and international flights resumed (Guloba et al., 2021).
+International travel restrictions remained until the end of September, when land borders reopened and international flights resumed (Guloba et al., 2021).

-Given the resurgence of Covid-19 infections in 2021, the government of Uganda imposed a second lockdown from June to July of 2021 (Atamanov et al., 2022; Athumani, 2021).
+In response to the resurgence of Covid-19 infections in 2021, the government of Uganda imposed a second lockdown from June 2021 (Atamanov et al., 2022; Athumani, 2021).
+This second lockdown was partly eased in August 2021.

 3. Estimation Strategy and Data

-To establish the causal effects of Covid-19 lockdowns, we use household fixed effects models on a nationally representative longitudinal household data set, relying on the changes over time in government-imposed lockdowns to identify the effect.
+To establish the causal effects of Covid-19 lockdowns, we use household fixed-effect models on a nationally representative longitudinal household data set, relying on the changes over time in government-imposed lockdowns to identify the effect.

 Household data come from the Uganda High-Frequency Phone Survey on Covid-19 (UHFS), conducted by the Uganda Bureau of Statistics in collaboration with the World Bank.
 The survey was conducted in seven waves, with four waves in 2020 (June, August, September, and October) and three in 2021 (February, March, and October).
 The goal of the UHFS was to help understand the economic and social impacts of the Covid-19 pandemic by collecting high-frequency data on individuals and households (Uganda Bureau of Statistics, 2022).
 To this end, the survey asked detailed questions on food insecurity, employment, income, outside assistance, and agricultural practices.